EneasFeynlinus/amazonBookSaleApp/README.md

 #### Import and Export Statements

-- remove all getBook code
+- remove all getBook code (The whole getBook from Booklist component you just created) we have the model without the bookList function.

 ```js
 function BookList() {